 All people — no matter their race, ethnicity, age, economic status, or other health conditions — deserve the best breast cancer care possible.

-Still, only 7% of women in the study were black.
-As Albain suggested, enrolling more black women in breast cancer studies likely will help researchers find answers to questions about these biological factors.
+Still, it's important to remember that only 7% of women in the study were Black.
+As Albain suggested, enrolling more Black women in breast cancer studies likely will help researchers find answers to questions about these biological factors.

 Researchers don't know what the results of clinical trials will be.
 (If they did, they wouldn't have to do the trials.)
 This uncertainty can make it hard to decide if you want to participate in clinical trial.
 In rare cases, clinical trial volunteers have been hurt by the treatment or procedure being tested.
 At the same time, hundreds of thousands of people have been helped and are alive because other people chose to participate in a trial that resulted in a new, more effective treatment.
 While clinical trials are important, the choice to participate in one is very personal and depends on your unique situation.
 As with any breast cancer treatment, you and your doctor need to weigh the benefits against the risks and decide what's best for you.

 As you're considering your choices, it can be helpful to ask the doctors doing the trial the following questions:

 - Why are you doing this trial?